Sourcing Guru Interview: Susanna Frazier

 My hairdresser was actually the one that recommended IT recruiting.
 She knew my college journey and thought I’d be able to “talk the talk” (education background in both engineering and business) and “walk the walk” (extracurricular activities spanned sorority life and sports, lacrosse).
 I’m still involved in recruiting because space has continued to challenge.

 You have a really strong personal brand.
 How does it help/hinder in life and business?
 Who are the thought leaders in HR tech that you follow?

 Ha.
 Thanks!
 I suppose personal branding has made me more approachable.
-This has helped from an inbound recruiting and networking standpoint but hindering from a time management standpoint.
+This has helped to form an inbound recruiting and networking standpoint but hindering from a time-management standpoint.

-How did you come up with “Sourcers who code” group?
+How did you come up with the “Sourcers who code” group?
 What is the mission behind it?
-Tell us in three sentences.

 Sourcers Who Code was the result of a conversation Maisha Cannon, Sarah Goldberg, and I had after an Anonymous track session during Spring 2017 SourceCon.
 We wanted a way to level up our sourcing game and felt learning to code was the best way to do that.

 Sourcers Who Code’s official goal is “To improve recruitment processes by strengthening our ability to talk both Talent & Tech − a tremendous value-add!”

 You have won SourceCon Royale Hackathon.
 Looks like hackathons are your passion.
 What is your sourcing superpower?

 My sourcing superpower capitalizes on a delightful blend of OCD and ADHD – creating clarity out of chaos.

 What makes a person a good recruiter?